Listen to RevelationHebrew and Greek FontsDownload Commentary Previous FileUpTable of ContentsNext File

 With the passing of the first heaven and earth, we find fulfillment of Jesus’ predictions concerning the permanence of God’s word:

 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.
-(Mtt.
+(Mat.
 5:18 cf. Luke 16:17)

 Heaven and earth will pass away, but My words will by no means pass away.
-(Mtt.
+(Mat.
 24:35 cf. Mark 13:30; Luke 21:33)

 The purpose of God, as set forth by His written word, extends not just beyond this life, but beyond this entire created order.
 His words are more certain than the physical reality around us.
 The temporal nature of this present world is to be a powerful motivator for the Christian to invest in heavenly priorities: